I finally had a second, successful, attempt at Sieve

 display

 for the display.
-I have ~/.config/lxsession/LXDE-pi/autostart
+I have ~/.config/lxsession/LXDE-pi/autostart as below.

 @xset s off